Flectone/FlectoneWeb/pulse/en/docs/integration/telegram/index.md

 1. The ID of my main channel (it always ends with `_1`) is `-1002341720267_1`.
 2. Therefore, you need to enter **ONLY** `-1002341720267`.

-For other chats in the forum, this rule does not apply, and you need to enter the **FULL** ID.
+For other chats in the forum, this rule does not apply, and you need to enter the **FULL** ID

 :::